-These removable prostheses consist of artificial teeth attached to an acrylic and / or metal base, which rests on the gum and is subject to remaining teeth (if any) by means of retainers (colloquially called "hooks"), or to implants (implant-retained overdentures) by means of fastening mechanisms anchored to these and specific clamps, females of the mentioned mechanisms, located inside the prosthesis.
+These removable prostheses consist of artificial teeth attached to an acrylic and / or metallic base, which rests on the gum and is attached to remaining teeth (if they exist) by means of retainers (colloquially called "hooks") or to implants (implant-retained overdentures) by means of fastening mechanisms anchored to them and specific clamps, located inside the prosthesis.

-The full denture are made of acrylic (in the exceptional case of allergy, they can be made of titanium) and are attached to the gum by a "suction» effect, very limited in the case of the inferior ones; In fact, it is so limited that it is considered inevitable that lower full dentures move with the movements of the lips and tongue, that is, when talking and chewing.
+Complete prostheses or full dentures are made of acrylic (in the exceptional case of an allergy they can be made of titanium) and are attached to the gingiva by a "suction cup" effect, very limited in the case of the lower ones; In fact, it is so limited that it is considered inevitable that the lower full dentures will have some kind of movement with the movements of the lips and the tongue, that is, when speaking and chewing.

-Fixed prosthesis treatment is a clinical procedure aimed at restoring missing teeth by fixed appliances, permanently attached to some natural teeth remaining in the mouth or to osseointegrated implants.
-Unlike the removable prosthesis, this device cannot be removed by the patient by its own means.
+Fixed prosthesis treatment is a clinical procedure aimed at restoring missing teeth by means of fixed appliances, permanently attached to some natural teeth remaining in the mouth or to osseointegrated implants.
+Unlike the removable prosthesis, this appliance cannot be removed by the patient by their own means.

-- Fixed implant-supported prosthesis (that is, anchored to implants), in which the prosthetic structure can be screwed or cemented on pillars that are, in turn, screwed to the implants.
+That is, retained by implants, in which the prosthetic structure can be screwed or cemented on some abutments that are, in turn, screwed to the implants.